Two-particle self-consistent approach for broken symmetry phases: Numerical results

-Fig. (\ref{fig:panel1}-a) shows the order parameter as a function of temperature for different values of the on-site interaction.
-The order parameter decreases as a function of increasing temperature until it vanishes at the critical temperature.
-Close to the phase transition, the order parameter behaves like $m = \alpha|T-T_c|^{\beta}$ with critical exponent $\beta = 1/2$, which is consistent with the universality class of the spherical model \cite{Dare1996,DelRe2019}.
 In Fig.(\ref{fig:panel1}-b), we show the value of the vertex renormalisation $\lambda = |\Gamma_{\overline{\uparrow\downarrow}}|/U$ as a function of temperature for different values of $U$.
 We observe that $\lambda$ decreases as a function of increasing interactions, as expected, since the system get more correlated when $U$ increases.
 On the other hand, $\lambda$ increases by decreasing the temperature from the critical one, which can be rationalised in the following way: when symmetry breaking is allowed, the system can reduce the number of double occupancies $\left<\hat{n}_\uparrow\hat{n}_{\downarrow}\right> = \frac{\lambda}{4}(n^2-m^2)$, shown in Fig.(\ref{fig:panel1}-c), (and therefore minimize the potential energy) by increasing the order parameter, rather than by decreasing $\lambda$.
 Hence, our results show that the degree of correlation of the system is reduced deep in the broken symmetry phase far away from the the critical temperature.

 In Fig.(\ref{fig:panel1}-d), we show the order parameter and double occupancies as a function of $U$ by fixing the temperature to $T/t = 1/10$.
 As expected we observe that the order parameter (double occupancies) increases (decrease) as a function of $U$.
-It is worth to highlight that the introduction of quantum fluctuations leads to a significant decrease in the staggered magnetization compared to its mean-field predicted value [black curve in Fig. (\ref{fig:panel1}-d)].
-We compared our results to the ones obtained using Monte Carlo in Ref. \onlinecite{garioud2023symmetrybroken} and we observe an excellent quantitative agreement.
+It is worth to highlight that the introduction of quantum fluctuations leads to a significant decrease in the staggered magnetisation compared to its mean-field predicted value [black curve in Fig. (\ref{fig:panel1}-d)].
+We compared our results to the ones obtained using Monte Carlo in Ref. \cite{garioud2023symmetrybroken} and we observe an excellent quantitative agreement.
+It is worth noting that HF deviates significantly from the exact DiagMC results and the TPSC ones even at weak coupling.
+This behaviour is somewhat similar to what has been predicted in the symmetric phase near criticality, where second-order perturbation theory shows a sizeable deviation from mean-field predictions \cite{Vando2002}.